Linear extension of the Erdos-Heilbronn conjecture: Abstract

-\abstract The famous Erd\H os-Heilbronn conjecture plays an important role in the development of additive combinatorics.
+The famous Erd\H os-Heilbronn conjecture plays an important role in the development of additive combinatorial number theory.
 In 2007 Z. W. Sun made the following further conjecture (which is the linear extension of the Erd\H os-Heilbronn conjecture): For any finite subset $A$ of a field $F$ and nonzero elements $a_1,\ldots,a_n$ of $F$, we have

-where $p(F)$ is the additive order of the multiplicative identity of $F$, and $\da\in\{0,1\}$ takes the value 1 if and only if $n=2$ and $a_1+a_2=0$.
-In this paper we prove the challenging conjecture of Sun when $p(F)\gs n(3n-5)/2$.
+where the additive order $p(F)$ of the multiplicative identity of $F$ is different from $n+1$, and $\da\in\{0,1\}$ takes the value 1 if and only if $n=2$ and $a_1+a_2=0$.
+In this paper we prove this conjecture of Sun when $p(F)\gs n(3n-5)/2$.
 We also obtain a sharp lower bound for the cardinality of the restricted sumset